 Visibility, Awareness and Control

-As organisations continue to adopt AI tools, browser-based workflows, and increasingly distributed environments, maintaining control over users, devices, and data is becoming more challenging.
+As organisations continue to adopt AI tools, cloud platforms, and increasingly distributed ways of working, maintaining control over users, data, and business processes is becoming more challenging.

 Visibility, Awareness and Control

-Most organisations now provide some form of cybersecurity awareness training, yet phishing attacks, credential theft, and accidental data exposure continue to succeed.
-The challenge is often not whether training exists, but whether it changes behaviour in day-to-day situations.
+Most organisations, including Symetri, provide some form of cybersecurity awareness training, yet phishing attacks, credential theft, and accidental data exposure continue to succeed.
+The challenge is often not whether employees understand the risks, but whether they act safely when faced with a real-world situation.

 Why It’s a Risk: